frodoman/TinyRequest/README.md

     .sink { completion in
         // handle completion

-    } receiveValue: { userAccount in
+    } receiveValue: { data in
-        // Do something...
+        // Do something with the data object
     }
 ```